 Please ensure that the information you gather is from reliable sources.
 Please take the time to review the resources below to help you and your family stay informed and maintain a healthy, balanced lifestyle during the Coronavirus/COVID-19 pandemic.

-The California Parent and Youth Helpline: provides support and resource referrals to parent and youth during the current COVID-19 pandemic, 7-days a week from 8:00 a.m. to 8:00 p.m.
-Call or text 1-855-4APARENT (855-427-2736) for services in English, Spanish and other languages.
+The California Parent and Youth Helpline: provides support and resource referrals to parents and youth during the current COVID-19 pandemic, 7 days a week from 8:00 a.m. to 8:00 p.m.
+Call or text 1-855-4APARENT (855-427-2736) for services in English, Spanish, and other languages.
 For more information, please visit: https://caparentyouthhelpline.org/

 Thank you for your continued partnership in education.
 In order to best support you, we are providing you with guidance and recommendations for distance learning.
 In order to increase or improve services to you, we invite you to complete this short survey.
 Please select English or Spanish language to take the survey.
 CLICK HERE: Family Needs Assessment Survey